syndesisio/syndesis/project/proposals/002-filter-data.md

 For the `path` as well as for the possible `operators` the UI needs a list of values which can be chosen.
 The list of operators should be fixed, whereas it should be possible to add a freeform path (but with suggestion of a set of given paths).

-This background data can be obtained by a dedicated API call to an endpoint `/api/{version}/integrations/filter/options` which takes an existing integration ID (if the intergration has already been created, otherwise the ids of all connections before this filter step need to be send to the API server) as parameter.
+This background data can be obtained by a dedicated API call to an endpoint `/api/{version}/integrations/filter/options` which takes an existing integration ID (if the integration has already been created, otherwise the ids of all connections before this filter step need to be send to the API server) as parameter.

 It returns all data required to build the form: